 When visiting national parks it’s essential to check the opening hours during your planning process.
 The hours of most national parks will vary based on the season and the day of the week.
 Be sure to check this information ahead of time before your visit so you can plan accordingly.

 If you want to take advantage of any of the special amenities or demonstrations offered by many national parks, be sure to know the hours and days those events are offered.

-10. Get a cooler!
+Get a cooler!

-Of course, there will be plenty of places to stop along the way for munchies, however having drinks, fruit and treats packed, can really cut down on the number of stops you make—particularly if you have children.
+Of course, there will be plenty of places to stop along the way for munchies, however having drinks, fruit and treats packed, can really cut down on the number of stops you make, especially if you have children.

 Inspiring video by Traveling Lifestyle

 Don’t get caught up in your phone on your trip, rather put it away and take the time to really look at the scenery passing you by.
-Immerse yourself in the beauty of our nation, as you listen to your favorite music on the radio and enjoy your road trip.
+Immerse yourself in the beauty of our nation, as you listen to your favorite road trip s0ngs and enjoy your journey.